Ribbfors/grapploct-bot/readme.md

 In a near future it will also be able to fetch the latest games played for a user in the game of Smite and also fetch server data through a cronjob to see if game servers are functioning.

-Feel free to use and modify this bot as it pleases.
+Feel free to use and modify this bot as it pleases you.